openmm/openmm/docs-source/developerguide/developer.rst

 CUDA both define types for them, but they have different names, and in any case you want to avoid using OpenCL-specific or CUDA-specific types in common code.
 OpenMM therefore defines types for vectors in host code.
-They have the same names as the correspond types in device code, only with the prefix :code:`mm_`\ , for example :code:`mm_int2` and :code:`mm_float3`\ .
+They have the same names as the corresponding types in device code, only with the prefix :code:`mm_`\ , for example :code:`mm_int2` and :code:`mm_float3`\ .